Can Too Much Chlorine in Hot Tub Damage it?

 How to lower chlorine in hot tub

-If you find that you have an over-chlorinated hot tub, it’s not the end of the world.
+If you have an over-chlorinated hot tub, it’s not the end of the world.
 There are a few ways that you can correct this easily:

 These three solutions should get you back on track with no issues.
-Ensure that if you have the time to let the hot tub deal with itself and that it isn’t happening consistently.
+Ensure that you have the time to let the hot tub deal with itself and that it doesn’t happen consistently.

 high chlorine in hot tub side effects - use a test strip